Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the legal and practical steps involved in the assignment of a lease, especially the pre-completion checks and procedures.
-As you revise this topic, focus on:
+For SQE1, you are required to understand the legal and practical steps involved in the assignment of a lease, especially the pre-completion checks and procedures, with a focus on the following syllabus points:

 • The process for verifying leasehold title (registered and unregistered)